radareorg/radare2-book/ch2_configuration.md

     env [k[=v]]     get/set environment variable

-There is a easier 'e' interface accessible from the Visual mode, just typing 'Ve' after entering this mode.
+There is a easier `e` interface accessible from the Visual mode, just typing `Ve` after entering this mode.

     Eval spaces: